 Any change of plans, shortcuts, or sudden ideas is always welcome.
 Getting lucky having a native guide was simply not my merit, but nevertheless!

 Traveling like this is worth the price, I think, the experience gets so much more authentic and personal.
-But even if you go with a group, or by yourself, the Blue Mountains will show you its magic, I am sure!
+But even if you go with a group, or by yourself, the Blue Mountains in Jamaica will show you its magic, I am sure!

 In the Blue Mountains National Park, there are a variety of tours and tour agencies ready to take you into the green nature.